Curious Fictions helps readers find (and pay for) short stories

 The company was founded by Tanya Breshears, a designer who previously worked for Airbnb.
 (I’ve known Breshears for more than a decade, since she and I attended Stanford at the same time.)
 She also writes short fiction herself, and she started Curious Fictions as a side project.

-Breshears told me that she knows readers who care about fiction but “weren’t really award of short fiction.”
+Breshears told me that she knows readers who care about fiction but “weren’t really aware of short fiction.”
 There’s no dearth of short fiction magazines, but “it’s hard to pay for, and harder to read on mobile.”
 At the same time, she was convinced that many readers would enjoy, and pay for, short stories if she made things easier.
 (The recent viral success of “Cat Person” seems to back this up.)

 So Curious Fictions is an uncluttered, mobile-friendly site where readers can find stories.
 There’s a weekly featured story chosen by Breshears, but you can also browse a wider selection based on the writers and genres that interest you.
 Before you dive in, the site tells you how many words are in a story and how long it should take to read.